Facebook Messenger

 When is a replacement invoice required?

-A replacement invoice is issued when an issued invoice contains material errors that cannot be corrected or are unsuitable for adjustment.
-Typical cases include:
+A replacement invoice is issued when the issued invoice contains a material error.

-• Incorrect tax identification numbers for either the seller or the buyer can affect the validity of the invoice.
+• Incorrect tax identification number for the seller or buyer.

-• Incorrect payment values, including amount, tax rate, and tax amount, lead to discrepancies in tax obligations.
+• Incorrect payment value, including amount, tax rate, and tax amount.

-• Incorrect information about goods and services, such as type, specifications, quality, or descriptions that do not reflect the actual transaction.
+• Incorrect information about goods and services, such as type, specifications, and quality.

-• The invoice is damaged, torn, altered, has missing information, and its data integrity is not guaranteed.
+• The invoice is damaged, torn, altered, or has missing information.

-• Replacements must be agreed upon or properly notified to the buyer, depending on the type of purchase.
+• The replacement must be agreed upon or properly notified to the buyer.

-• A replacement invoice completely replaces the original invoice; they do not exist simultaneously in terms of declared value.
+• A replacement invoice completely replaces the original invoice and does not exist simultaneously in terms of declared value.

-• Replacement invoice data must be clearly linked to the invoice being replaced in the accounting and invoice management system.
+• Replacement invoice data must be clearly linked to the invoice being replaced.

 Adjustment invoice